 He also wanted to do something to encourage students from Southwest Michigan to think and dream big.
 “Leading the University of Michigan Marching Band was never something I dreamed was possible.
 But, with some hard work and determination, it happened.
 There is no reason that other students from area high schools shouldn’t chase big dreams.”

-The scholarship will begin by offering one $1,000 to a Coloma High School student who intends to continue to play in a collegiate band.
-Weir hopes to extend the opportunity to other schools as funds become available.
+The scholarship offers a non-renewable $1,000 scholarship to a Berrien County high school student who intends to continue to play in a collegiate band.

 “So many students are overwhelmed by the cost of a higher education,” said Berrien Community Foundation President Lisa Cripps-Downey.
 “These scholarships not only help relieve some of that burden, but also let the student know that someone believes in their ability to succeed.”

 Weir is seeking further donations for the scholarship from others who are interested in supporting students who have participated in band and see the value it brings.
 To support the scholarship fund checks can be sent to:

 Online donations can be made at www.berriencommunity.org/donate.
 Donors should note Weir scholarship in the instructions line.

 All Rights Reserved.